Glencoe and Surroundings Winter Landscape Photography Tour | 9 - 13 January 2023

 A wide-angle lens (16-35mm) and medium zoom (24-70mm) are the lenses we'll be using the most.
 A longer zoom (100-400mm) will be useful to cover most compositional eventualities that we may need to isolate.
 It's likely the most used lens will be in the 24-70mm range as a super wide-angle can create the pancake effect on the mountainous landscape, so make sure this focal length is covered.

 Do I need a computer?

 Although not essential, it's a great idea to bring a laptop computer with you so you can discuss imagery with myself.

 I try and make a point of helping those that need it in digital photography.
 If inclement weather or tiredness takes hold it can really help to have a computer session to assess our progress.

 Do you arrange for any transportation up to Glencoe?

-I can arrange to pick you up from Glasgow airport or railway station on Sunday 8th January 2022.
+I can arrange to pick you up from Glasgow airport or railway station on Sunday 8th January 2023.
 Glasgow has good transport links with both its airport and Glasgow Central railway station.
-Your accommodation on the Sunday night will be at your own expense though.
+Your accommodation on Sunday night will be at your own expense though.

 How do I pay?

 It's easy!
 Just use the Paypal buttons below to checkout.
-The balance will be due 4 weeks before the start of the tour/ workshop.
-You can always decide to pay the full amount up front too if you wish.
+The balance will be due 8 weeks before the start of the tour/ workshop.
+You can always decide to pay the full amount upfront too if you wish.